DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 - **GPIO**:
   - Connected to the L298N motor driver to control motor direction and speed.
-  - Communicates with the Arduino Nano via UART.
+  - Communicates with the Arduino Nano via USB Serial.
+  - Communicates with the LiDAR sensor via UART (TX/RX).
-  - Powers the camera module for real-time image processing.
+  - Powers the camera module for real-time image processing through the CSI port.

 ### Arduino Nano